petergithub/notes/01Technology/kubernetes/kubernetesNotes/kubernetesNotes.md

 #### Exceeding the limits

-CPU: when a CPU limit is set for a container, the process isn’t given more CPU time than the configured limit.
+CPU: when a CPU limit is set for a container, the process isn't given more CPU time than the configured limit.
-Memory: When a process tries to allocate memory over its limit, the process is killed (it’s said the container is OOMKilled, where OOM stands for Out Of Memory)
+Memory: When a process tries to allocate memory over its limit, the process is killed (it's said the container is OOMKilled, where OOM stands for Out Of Memory)

 #### pod QoS classes

 - BestEffort (the lowest priority)
-  1. It’s assigned to pods that don’t have any requests or limits set at all (in any of their containers)
+  1. It's assigned to pods that don't have any requests or limits set at all (in any of their containers)
   2. They will be the first ones killed when memory needs to be freed for other pods.
 - Burstable
   In between BestEffort and Guaranteed is the Burstable QoS class.
 All other pods fall into this class